Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - In Pittsburgh's 13 games this season, it has 10 wins against the spread.

-- Pittsburgh's games this season have gone over the total in eight out of 13 opportunities (61.5%).
+- Pittsburgh's games this season have eclipsed the over/under in 61.5% of its opportunities (eight times in 13 games with a set point total).

-- Pittsburgh is 5-3 against the spread and 6-2 overall when the team totals over 455.8 yards.
+- Pittsburgh is 5-3 against the spread and 6-2 overall when the team piles up more than 455.8 yards.

-- The Panthers have 14 giveaways this season, while the Spartans have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.